-Attribute Desciption Name Name of the k-point set to be used in Kpointlistselection. (required) Count Number of k-points in the set. (optional) Description of the type: at present one of type mesh, path, tria-bulk, tria, SPEX-mesh, unspecified (optional) Size of the mesh in three spatial directions. nx,ny,nz (optional) Pairs of k,q vectors in a hybrid calculation. nkq pairs (optional)
+Attribute Desciption

+Name Name of the k-point set to be used in

+Kpointlistselection. (required)

+Count Number of k-points in the set. (optional)

+type Description of the type: at present one of

+mesh, path, tria-bulk, tria, SPEX-mesh, unspecified

+(optional)

+nx,ny,nz Size of the mesh in three spatial directions.

+(optional)

+nkq_pairs Pairs of k,q vectors in a hybrid calculation.

+(optional)